Common Task Framework For a Critical Evaluation of Scientific Machine Learning Algorithms: Introduction

 \section{Introduction}

 Data science, especially machine learning (ML) and artificial intelligence (AI), is transforming almost every aspect of the engineering, physical, social, and biological sciences.
 As the body of literature on new ways to model many scientific data and systems grows, we still lack objective measures to adequately characterize and compare these methods.
-In the absence of a common standard for benchmarking new and existing approaches, the current literature suffers from weak baselines, reporting bias, and inconsistent evaluations~\cite{McGreivy2024}.
+In the absence of a common standard for benchmarking new and existing approaches, the current literature suffers from weak baselines, reporting bias, and inconsistent evaluations~\cite{McGreivy2024}, thus leading to a clear call for a CTF for evaluating machine learning methods on a diverse set of metrics related to science and engineering~\cite{kutz2025accelerating}.
 Several benchmark frameworks have been proposed to address this gap in scientific machine learning.
 For example, The Well~\cite{ohana2024well} provides a large-scale collection of diverse physics simulation datasets across multiple domains.
 CoDBench~\cite{burark2024codbench} offers a comprehensive benchmarking suite to systematically evaluate data-driven models for solving differential equations and continuous dynamical systems.
 PDEBench~\cite{takamoto2022pdebench} and PDEArena~\cite{gupta2022towards} are PDE-focused benchmarking frameworks that provide curated datasets and task suites to assess the accuracy and efficiency of ML-based solvers.
 These benchmarks exemplify the move toward standardized, reproducible evaluation in scientific ML.
 Nevertheless, despite the rise of benchmark data sets across science and engineering, the reliance on self-reporting has generated a significant reproducibility crisis.
 Self-reporting is, in general, a flawed premise.
 For instance, neural networks upon training are typically initialized with random weight assignment.
 Although the errors achieved on the training data set are comparable from run to run, the errors on the test set can be significantly different.
 This can lead to $p$-hacking, or judicious picking of results, when reporting scores on test data sets, i.e. simply re-train the model until a desired and good result is achieved for self-reporting.
 Only with a true, withheld test set is a comparison among methods possible.